katrina-petroske/Source-code-sample/README.txt

 % Source-code-sample provided for potential employers.
-The sample is from a takehome test for Numerical analysis.
+The sample is from a Numerical analysis class where the goal was to use extrapolation, specifically Romberg integration, to evaluate integrals.